-“Besides the legs and claws, there’s so much delicious crab meat between the body cartilage that stays attached when you open up the crab,” he explains.
+“Besides the legs and claws, there’s lots of delicious crab meat between the body cartilage that stays attached to the legs when you open up the crab.”

 Crab is best served cold or lukewarm, with homemade mayo, fresh bread and a salad.
 Garlic butter isn’t the best option, since it overpowers the crab’s subtle flavour.
-And don’t throw any of it away, since the shells are perfect for seafood stock.
+And don’t throw the shells away, as they can be used to make seafood stock.

 Avocado, green apple, citrus and cilantro all go well with crab.
 Most seafood connoisseurs prefer to make crab the star, but crab cakes, crab bisque and crab rolls are the new spring staples.
 Snow crab will really sing with a fresh salad and a glass of Chablis.
 Or try crab in your risotto, in a béchamel for vol-au-vents or as ravioli filling.
 We also recommend this layered salad of crab and fennel, which is a wonderful match for this fruity and vibrant Quebec white.

 An Origine Quebec product, this dry wine boasts aromas of red berries and pomegranate—a fine balance of sweet and crisp that pairs perfectly with snow crab.
 You’ll find it among our selection of Fruity and light offerings.

 - Larger crabs are more expensive by the pound but often have more meat.